-With its speed hitting about 90MB/s in read speeds, you’ll easily move any da from the SD card to another data storage device.
+With its speed hitting about 90MB/s in reading speeds, you’ll easily move any da from the SD card to another data storage device.
 Read Also: SD card for Raspberry Pi 3.

 As we had discussed above, a class 10 SD card – like this microSDXC UHS-I – will help you achieve optimum operation speeds and efficiency.

-The SD card has a durable design that will allow it not operate effectively even in harsh surroundings such as magnetic field, X-ray field and high temperature areas.
+The SD card has a durable design that will allow it not to operate effectively even in harsh surroundings such as the magnetic field, X-ray field, and high-temperature areas.

 - Superior form factor – SD-XC